joseph-allen/oursongrequest-functions/README.md

 a GET request made here will return a helloWorld string

+## /users/:handle

+GET a user data by handle

 ## /signUp

 a POST request made here with an example body of: